2 Control flow, structs, modules and types

 The pub keyword plays an important role in struct declarations, and OOP in Zig.
 Every method that you declare in your struct that is marked with the keyword pub, becomes a public method of this particular struct.

 In other words, the functions marked by the keyword pub are members of the public API of that struct.
-For example, if I did not marked the print_name() method as public, then, I could not execute the line u.print_name().
+For example, if I did not mark the print_name() method as public, then, I could not execute the line u.print_name().
 Because I would not be authorized to call this method directly in my code.

 2.3.1 Anonymous struct literals